-Children all over the world have suffered serious injuries and even death from accidents involving long cords and drawstrings on their clothes.
-For example, children have been seriously injured in cases where cords on their clothes have gotten tangled in playground equipment or in bicycle wheels.
+Children all over the world have suffered serious injuries and even death from accidents involving cords and drawstrings on their clothes.
+For example, children have been seriously injured in cases where cords on their clothes have become tangled in playground equipment or in bicycle wheels.

-While it is against the law to place unsafe children’s clothes on the market, and there are standards manufacturers should follow, you should still take care when choosing clothes for children.
+While it is against the law to place unsafe children’s clothes on the market, and there are standards that manufacturers should follow, you should still take care when choosing clothes for children.
+Take a look at the tips below:

 - Avoid cords and drawstrings in young children’s clothes, especially if they trail below the sleeve or hem of the clothing.